Floorball

 What will the new Hippos feature?

-- New parking spaces
+- New Parking Facilities

 Some of the training facilities in the new Hippos are designed to be flexible and adaptable.
 This enables a wider range of sports enthusiasts and clubs to rent and utilise the facilities.